Iván Kaviedes: International career

 Due to his rise in worldwide prominence in the late 1990s, Kaviedes was given his Ecuador national team debut in a 2002 FIFA World Cup qualifier against Brazil in 1998.

-Kaviedes scored in Ecuador's 1–1 draw with Uruguay in 2001 during the 2002 FIFA World Cup qualifiers, which allowed Ecuador to qualify for the first time ever to a FIFA World Cup.
+Kaviedes scored in Ecuador's 1–1 draw with Uruguay in 2001 during the 2002 FIFA World Cup qualifiers, which allowed Ecuador to qualify for the first time ever for a FIFA World Cup.

 He was part of the Ecuador national team that played at the 2002 and 2006 FIFA World Cups.
 He inherited the number 10 shirt for Ecuador after Alex Aguinaga's retirement, although it has been worn by Felipe Caicedo among a few others.

-Kaviedes played for Ecuador during the 2006 World Cup, defeating Poland 2–0 in the opening match, and Costa Rica 3–0.
+Kaviedes played for Ecuador during the 2006 World Cup, defeating Poland 2–0 in the opening match and Costa Rica 3–0.
 It was in this game that El Nine (his nickname) scored his first World Cup goal, from a cross by Edison Mendez.
-Kaviedes' celebration involved donning a yellow Spider-Man mask and raising his arms – mimicking his late team-mate Otilino Tenorio's trademark goal celebration, who was killed in a car crash in 2005.
+Kaviedes' celebration involved donning a yellow Spider-Man mask and raising his arms—mimicking his late teammate Otilino Tenorio's trademark goal celebration, who was killed in a car crash in 2005.
 "Otilino is accompanying us from heaven," Kaviedes later said.
-That goal helped Ecuador qualify to the second round alongside host Germany in Group A. As of 2008 he also has scored two goals in the qualifying campaign for his country.
+That goal helped Ecuador qualify to the second round alongside host Germany in Group A. As of 2008, he also has scored two goals in the qualifying campaign for his country.

-Kaviedes also represented his country at 1999 Copa América.
+Kaviedes also represented his country at the 1999 Copa América.

 Style of play

-Kaviedes was known as a striker with good touch, vision, passing range and a keen eye for goal.
+Kaviedes was known as a striker with good touch, vision, passing range, and a keen eye for goal.
 While not particularly strong in the air, Kaviedes has scored spectacular overhead goals in his career.
 He scored a goal with a bicycle kick with his back turned against FC Barcelona while playing for Real Valladolid.
 This goal was voted goal of the year.